Australian Postie Bike GP 2019

 Local cafes and business houses are encouraged to trade al fresco to the crowds that line the course and visit the Vincent Street precinct.

 The Honda CT 110 Postie Bike is the ideal platform for such a race as the iconic nature of the machine has attracted high interest from many people, local and interstate, at the relatively low speeds the machine has proven to be capable and will enhance spectator’s vision of the race whilst mitigating risk and liability for the public and riders.

-Each team will be made up of four persons being two riders and two pit persons, the total number of teams for the event will be 70.
+Each team will be made up of five persons being two riders and three pit persons, the total number of teams for the event will be 72.
 Social Media statistics show that over 8000 views were made of the official Facebook page in and around the month of the 2017 event.